-Military Medic RN Transition to Professional Nursing NRSAD 10543184 communication and collaboration with other members of the health care team.
+NURSRN 10543184 Military Medic RN Transition to Professional Nursing 1 Credits/Units

+This course is designed to facilitate the transition of military health care veterans into the professional nurse role.
+Topics include: Introduction to the healthcare delivery system, nursing roles within the healthcare delivery system; communication and collaboration with other members of the health care team.
 In addition to the exploration of the nursing process, documentation, safety, legal, ethical issues and information technology.
 The patient-needs framework of the curriculum, and nursing process will be explored.